 This caper is laid out in minute detail in a sprawling surveillance file the Czechoslovak secret police, the StB, collected on me when I traveled to the country on reporting trips.
 I only learned of its existence after a researcher with the Prague Institute of Military History, Dr Prokop Tomek, read my book and searched the police archives on my behalf.

-I was stunned – and not just by the unbelievable story, which ends in a Bratislava hotel on the same night that the Berlin Wall fell, but also by the fact that I had a file in the first place.
+I was stunned – and not just by the unbelievable story, which ends in a Bratislava hotel on the same night the Berlin Wall fell, but also by the fact I had a file in the first place.
 While files like these weren't all that unusual (the secret police surveilled many journalists as well as many thousands of other people), over the years I had made several inquiries with the authorities in Prague to ask if I had a file.
-Each time I was told that I did not.
+Each time I was told I did not.

 Watch this space.
 I’m sure you’ll find the story as strange, shocking and fascinating as I did.

 Click here to go directly to the first part of the story.